Boredom Busters: Why Being Bored with Life Can Be Good

 But on the other hand, prolonged boredom can also lead to distress, risky behaviors, or unhealthy habits.
 Luckily, there are boredom busters for those on the spectrum that fall in the middle ground between being overwhelmed and having time to find a purpose.

-There are many benefits that come from being bored with life, in spite of what people sometimes think.
-Here are some the boredom busters theories about boredom, and beliefs that boredom is bad, as well as the debunking of those inaccurate beliefs.
+Many benefits come from being bored with life, despite what people sometimes think.
+Here are some of the boredom busters theories about boredom, and beliefs that boredom is bad, as well as the debunking of those inaccurate beliefs.
 Remember, boredom can be good as long as there is a balance.

 No. 1 Boredom Busters Debunked: The Many Benefits of Being Bored With Life